Australia has around 100 venomous snakes — 12 with a bite that can kill.

 • Heartbeat becomes irregular

-For all types of snake bites, First Aid treatment wastes no time treating it as an emergency.
-Always call 000 for an ambulance and cardiopulmonary resuscitation (CPR) should be provided if necessary.
+For all types of snake bites, First Aid always regards it as an emergency.
+Call 000 for an ambulance and always be prepared to provide cardiopulmonary resuscitation (CPR) as necessary.

 Where the snake bite has been to a limb, hand, or foot, apply a pressure immobilisation bandage.
 For areas of the body where a pressure bandage cannot be applied, make sure you maintain firm pressure — this is vital to help stop venom circulating throughout the body.